felixarntz/wp-map-picker/README.md

 `refresh`:
 * Refreshes the Google map; this needs to be run whenever the map becomes visible inside dynamic content, for example an accordion

-`latlng`:
-* Dynamic getter/setter method for the location object (this is _not_ the field value itself!)
-* Accepts an Google Maps API latlng object (only for the setter functionality)

-`value`:
-* Dynamic getter/setter method for the field value
-* Accepts a string ("latitude|longitude" or "address", depending on `store` setting) (only for the setter functionality)

 ## Contribute